Astell & Kern AK100 music player review

 Making your headphones sound their best

 Like a quality headphone amp or DAC, the AK100 made every pair of headphones I tried them with sound better.
-I let fellow staff writer Woody Sherman audition the AK100 one afternoon with his AKG K550 headphones.
+I let fellow staff writer Woody Sherman audition the AK100 one afternoon.
 After a couple of hours of listening, he came back looking a combination of enthusiastic and exasperated.
 He held out his headphones and declared, “That player fixes the few flaws these headphones have.”
 That was the enthusiasm.
 The exasperation came from me having to take the AK100 away from him.